 Five to seven year olds

-- If you have not yet had a real conversation with your child about sex, this is the time.
+- If you have not yet had a real conversation with your child about sex and babies, it's time!
 Start with a good book about sex such as It’s not the stork.

-- Keep it simple: “The man’s penis enters the woman’s vagina so the man’s sperm can unite with the egg inside the woman, and a baby grows.
-It’s amazing!
+- Keep it simple: “The sperm unites with the egg, and a baby grows.
+It’s amazing Usually the sperm gets to the egg when the penis enters the vagina.
 It might sound strange to you, but that’s because sex is not for kids.
 Sex feels good to grownup bodies.”

 - Teach your child that we never touch anyone without their consent, and no one touches them without their consent.